Skip to content

 Best capture cards at a glance

-• PS5 / Xbox Series X / 4K 120Hz HDR gaming PC streamer: Elgato 4K X. The only USB card that handles 4K 120Hz passthrough cleanly with VRR and HDR.
+• PS5 / Xbox Series X / 4K 120Hz HDR gaming PC streamer: Elgato 4K X. A strong USB option for HDMI 2.1 passthrough with VRR and HDR.

 • 1080p 60 streamer (most Twitch streamers): Elgato HD60 X. The default.
 4K 60 HDR passthrough is plenty, captures 1080p 60.

 • Desktop PC, want internal PCIe instead of USB: AVerMedia Live Gamer 4K.
-PCIe x4, 4K 60 capture, lower latency than USB.
+PCIe x4 and 4K 60 capture without relying on a USB host controller.

 What actually matters in a capture card